Paddy McCourt: I played on the pitch how I learned to play on the street

 Paddy McCourt was rarely a regular for Celtic and acknowledges it’s tough for managers to pick flair players like him in the modern game.
-But now working as head of Derry City’s youth academy, he’s out to get more street footballers into the game.
+But now working as Derry City’s technical director, he’s out to get more street footballers into the game.

 As a player, McCourt was always something of a throwback to another era.
 With his shaggy hair, mercurial dribbling ability and fondness for a night out, he was never entirely at ease in a world where it felt as if craft and skill were overlooked in favour of stamina and athleticism.